I just googled for this to see if I was alone, apparently not.

 I think you should check it out, and see what happens by replacing the oil filter with a new original one.

-If you are hearing a low knocking noise, it could be piston slap (piston shirt slapping side of cylinder); it will eventually break the shirt.
+If you are hearing a low knocking noise, it could be piston slap (piston skirt slapping side of cylinder); it will eventually break the skirt.
 Rebuild time, or at least new pistons and bearings.

 I am wondering if you ever found the source of your coolant leak?
 I have the same issue.

 I had some of the problems you had; I fixed almost all of them.

 1. The doors and window thing - open up your driver's side door, check the rubber housing that hides the wires.
 I found 1 wire inside had been pinched in half.
 Took a few minutes to fix something that bothered me for a long time.

 2. Get your mechanic to check near your inside bumper; there is switch that controls the fan.
 It needs to be connected, because if not, overheating will happen.
 I found out about this 2 radiators late.